Pavel Filip: Personal life

-He is married to Tatiana Filip, and has two sons, Iulian and Dumitru.
-Outside of the Romanian language, he is fluent in Russian language and English.
+He is married to Tatiana Filip, and has two sons.
+In addition to Romanian language, he is fluent in Russian and English.

 Awards

 In 2013, he was awarded the Medal of the International Telecommunication Union – for the contribution in building of the information society.
 On 23 July 2014 President Nicolae Timofti awarded him the Order of Work Glory as a sign of high appreciation of the contribution to the promotion of the reforms based on European values and standards, for special merits in ensuring the negotiation, signing and ratification of the Association Agreement between the Republic of Moldova and the European Union, the contribution to visa liberalization with the EU Member States and the Schengen Area, and strong efforts in increasing the international prestige of the country.